daniela-wiepert/XPF-soft-constraints/FD/FD-README.md

     * adapted for final devoicing by Daniela Wiepert
     * This code samples the generated lexicons to produce 100 artificial baseline languages per natural language

 6. compare_phoneme_frequencies.py
     * written by Rebecca Mathew
     * modified for final devoicing by Daniela Wiepert
     * gets counts of all phonemes in all positions in the natural and in the generated lexicon

 7. compare_phoneme_frequences_initial.py
+    * written by Rebecca Mathew
+    * modified for final devoicing by Daniela Wiepert

 8. compare_phoneme_frequencies_final.py
+    * written by Rebecca Mathew
+    * modified for final devoicing by Daniela Wiepert

 9. filter_langs.py
+    * written by Daniela Wiepert

 10. plot_phoneme_frequencies.py
     * written by Rebecca Mathew
     * adapted for final devoicing by Daniela Wiepert

 11. count_fd_violations.py
+    * written by Rebecca Mathew
+    * modified for final devoicing by Daniela Wiepert

 12. visualize.Rmd
     * written by Rebecca Mathew